yizedong/SLIDE/README.md

 # SLIDE: Subtracting LSST Images with DECam Exposures

 SLIDE performs image subtraction on LSST data using DECam templates.
-It is designed to run directly on the Rubin Science Platform and is based on the PyZOGY tutorial by Griffin Hosseinzadeh: https://github.com/griffin-h/image_subtraction
+It is designed to run directly on the Rubin Science Platform (RSP).
+We thank Griffin Hosseinzadeh for providing the PyZOGY image subtraction example: https://github.com/griffin-h/image_subtraction

 ## Citation